-Where does this never ending search for happiness originate from?
+Where does this never-ending search for happiness originate from?

-Even when you give the ego what it wants, it’s only satisfied for a fraction of time, before it starts to want more again.
+When you give the ego what it wants, it’s only satisfied for a fraction of time, before it starts to want more again.

 You can never ever satisfy the ego.

-How do you beat the ego?
+How do you take back your power from the ego?

-That was until the ego became hungry again.
+That was until the ego became hungry again!